emrah-i/emrah-i/README.md

 <h2>👨🏻‍💻 A Little About Me:</h2>

-<p>I'm a Full Stack Developer who's got a knack at problem-solving and creating intelligent solutions.
+<p>I'm a Full Stack Developer who's got a passion at problem-solving and creating intelligent solutions.
 My main goal is to connect user-friendly interfaces with powerful server-side functionality.</p>

 <p>In the ever-changing tech world, I love tackling new challenges and finding the best solutions.
 Whether I'm designing user interfaces or optimizing server performance, I'm always eager to learn and collaborate with others for better results.</p>